 1. Low Power Steering Fluid

-Low power steering fluid can make the steering wheel hard to turn, especially at low speeds.
-It may cause whining noises, jerky steering, and indicate leaks in the system.
-If not fixed, it can damage the power steering pump.
+Low power steering fluid may result in the steering wheel being difficult to maneuver, particularly at low speeds.
+It can result in whining sounds, jittery steering, and can also show leakage in the system.
+Otherwise, it has the potential of damaging the power steering pump.

-Check the power steering fluid level and refill it if needed using the correct type recommended by the manufacturer.
-Inspect hoses and seals for leaks, and replace old or contaminated fluid to restore smooth and easy steering.
+Check the level of power steering fluid and add as necessary with the appropriate type as suggested by the manufacturer.
+Check hoses and seals to inspect leakages and change old fluid or contaminated fluid to have an easy and smooth steering.

 2. Old or Dirty Steering Fluid